1975 Argentine Grand Prix: Race summary

 The close season had been fairly quiet – Jochen Mass had replaced Denny Hulme at McLaren, John Watson had joined Surtees and Mike Wilds, Rolf Stommelen and Jacques Laffite were confirmed at BRM, Hill and Williams respectively.

 March had announced their retirement, but then in a dramatic U-turn confirmed their entry for 1975 with Vittorio Brambilla and Lella Lombardi.

 There were contractual wrangles with Ronnie Peterson, reportedly discontent at Lotus and it was uncertain up until the start of practice whether he would be driving for them or Shadow.

 Jean-Pierre Jarier proved the Shadow's effectiveness, putting in the fastest ever lap of the circuit, averaging 122 mph to gain his first pole from Carlos Pace and Carlos Reutemann.

 However it was all in vain.
 On the warm-up lap, his crown-wheel-and-pinion stripped, leaving him a non-starter.
 Local hero Reutemann gratefully accepted the lead from Pace.
 James Hunt driving the newest Hesketh with new rubber suspension climbed from the 6th row up to third place, duelling with Niki Lauda.
 Jochen Mass and Jody Scheckter tangled.
 Meanwhile, John Watson was stranded with a loose fuel-pipe and was disqualified after attempting trackside repairs.

-Wilson Fittipaldi crashed on lap 13, his car catching fire and requiring the fire engine to be deployed.
+Wilson Fittipaldi crashed on lap 13, his car of his own construction catching fire and requiring the fire engine to be deployed.
 By now, Hunt had passed Lauda and was catching the two Brabhams.
 Pace took the lead on lap 15, but spun on the very next lap.
 Reutemann having retaken the lead, was understeering badly and on lap 25 was passed by Hunt.
 There was a ferocious battle with Emerson Fittipaldi for the lead.